 Buying a home is often a lifetime achievement, regardless of which part of the world you dwell.
 Understandably, owning a home means securing your future.
-However, most people ignore some basics while buying a house such as taxes n property, home insurance, mortgage rates, maintenance costs and transportation expenses.
+However, most people ignore some basics while buying a house such as taxes n property, home insurance, mortgage rates, maintenance costs, and transportation expenses.
 Look for these hidden expenses you will incur before you buy a house.
 Some of these costs can bleed your income.

 Drawing a proper budget and some financial knowledge will help prevent over or under-investment in policies.
 Plan for your retirement and buy a good pension plan that can help you maintain your present lifestyle or upgrade it when regular income ceases.

-Mistake-3: Making Late Investments
+Mistake 3: Making Late Investments

 Most people falsely believe they can invest money in savings, stocks, and other financial plans at a later stage in life.
 This is a complete myth.
-Starting early is the master key to save a great fortune that can help realize all your financial objectives.
+Starting early is the master key to saving a great fortune that can help realize all your financial objectives.
 As soon as you begin earning, stash away a sizeable portion of your income and invest in various schemes.

 This is a secure investment option where banks and financial institutions utilize your money to buy stocks.
 Depending upon your geographic location, mutual funds are available in three variants: High Risk, Medium Risk, and Low Risk.

 Generally, high-risk MFs offer better returns since the fund managers will invest in new stocks and those whose rates swing wildly in the market.